(B) Significant Accounting policies

 1. Current income tax

-Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities, based on the rates and tax laws enacted or substantively enacted, at the reporting date in the country where the entity operates and generates taxable income.
+Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to tax authorities, based on enacted or substantively enacted tax rates and laws at the reporting date in the operating country.

-Current tax items are recognized in correlation to the underlying transaction either in OCI or directly in equity.
+Current tax items are recognized in correlation with the underlying transaction, either in OCI or directly in equity.

 2. Deferred tax